-The European Museum of Modern Art is the first museum exclusively dedicated to the exhibition and promotion of art based on contemporary figuration.
-It belongs to the Foundation of Arts and Artists, whose purpose and main project is the promotion and dissemination of figurative art of the 20th and 21st centuries.
+The European Museum of Modern Art is the first museum exclusively dedicated to the exhibition and promotion of contemporary figurative art.
+It belongs to the Foundation of Arts and Artists, whose main purpose is the support and dissemination of figurative art of the 20th and 21st centuries.

-The common aim of MEAM and BAA is to find a new contemporary style that does not renounce tradition, but rather emerges from it in order to make a leap forward in the new century.
+The common aim of MEAM and BAA is to support contemporary styles that do not renounce tradition, but rather emerges from it in order to make a leap forward in the new century.

-The MEAM is currently located in the Palau Gomis, an old 18th century palace, which was built by the merchant Gomis in 1792, in the Born neighbourhood of Barcelona.
-It is a neighbourhood where culture is ever-present and which reflects all the charm of the old town, an area that has managed to unite tradition and modernity and which has become a must for tourists interested in monumental Barcelona and its museums.
+The MEAM is currently located in the Palau Gomis, an 18th-century palace, which was built by the merchant Gomis in 1792, in the Born neighborhood of Barcelona.
+It is a neighborhood where culture is ever-present and which reflects all the charm of the old town and has managed to unite tradition and modernity.
+The area has become a must-see for tourists interested in architecture and art museums.

-The first of these was the 2006 Figurativas painting and sculpture competition, which was held annually initially and then every two years, with the aim of making it the most important gathering of artists from all over the world.
+The first project of the Foundation was the creation of the Figurativas painting and sculpture competition in 2006, which is held every two years, with the aim of making it the most important gathering of artists from all over the world.

-Then came the opening of MEAM in 2011, the first museum in Europe dedicated exclusively to contemporary figurative art, and which is a permanent installation.
+Then came the opening of MEAM in 2011, the first museum in Europe dedicated exclusively to contemporary figurative art, with a permanent installation and temporary exhibitions.

-The third was the deal to create the Barcelona Academy of Art, the first Spanish academy dedicated to teaching artistic practices according to aesthetic canons prior to the 20th century.
+The third project was the creation of the Barcelona Academy of Art, the first Spanish academy dedicated to teaching artistic practices according to 19th-century methodologies.

 The next step for the Foundation is to work towards internationalization, in an attempt to reach all figurative artists around the world who want to be part of this ambitious project.